Psychotropic Medicines with a Focus on Antipsychotics

 Around 1/5 of individuals were prescribed an anxiolytic or hypnotic, or an antipsychotic.
 15% were prescribed an antiepileptic and almost 30% an antidepressant.
 The percentage prescribed these medicines was even higher for individuals in learning disability specialism homes compared to the average across all types of homes.

 Looking at antipsychotic use, 20% were prescribed any antipsychotic medication in all homes, compared to 28% in LD specialism homes.
 3% of these were prescribed levomepromazine.
 This medicine is most commonly used in palliative care therefore has been filtered out from the analysis.
+Furthermore, of the approximately 1500 antipsychotics features on individuals lists of medicines, around 1/5 of these had not been administered in over a month - so it's not all bad.

-There was significant variation between homes, from 2% to 81%.
+There was significant variation in prescribing of antipsychotics between homes, from 2% to 81%.
 The top 5 highest all had mental health listed as a specialism.
 However, the highest of these without mental health as a specialism was a learning disability home, ranking at 6th with 71% of residents in the home prescribed an antipsychotic medication.
 Average therapy length was 260 days, ranging from 14-1582 days.
 For learning disability specialism homes, the average therapy length was higher and no individuals had been prescribed their antipsychotic medicine for less than 28 days.

 With regards to type of antipsychotic medicines being used, the majority of prescriptions were for second generation antipsychotics.
 There was very little difference in the split between the types of antipsychotics being prescribed for homes with mental health listed as a specialism and those compared to those without.
 A very small number of individuals were taking clozapine, which is recommended as a last resort due to the risk of blood disorders.